kabirchhabra/IPLDataAnalysis/README.md

 3. In which season the maxmimum number of matches were played?
 4. What decision was taken after winning the toss?
 5. Was that toss decision proved to be beneficial or not?

+Download this file and upload it in Jupyter Notebook or Google Colab and run http://127.0.0.1:8040/ on the browser to view the dashboard